-At 0123 GMT on 15 September China conducted a second sea-based launch.
+China conducted a second sea-based launch at 0123 GMT on 15 September.
 The mission utilised the De Bo 3 converted rescue and salvage ship as a launch platform in the Yellow Sea.
-Using a four-stage, solid, Long March 11 (CZ-11H) rocket the launch carried nine high-resolution Earth imaging satellites into a Low Earth Orbit.
+Using a four-stage, solid, Long March 11 (CZ-11H) rocket, the launch carried nine high-resolution Earth imaging satellites into a Low Earth Orbit.

 The satellites were launched for the Jilin-1 satellite constellation.
-Jilin-1 aims to global Earth Imagery and video for commercial and civil uses.
+Jilin-1 aims to produce global Earth Imagery and video for commercial and civil uses.
 The spacecraft themselves consisted of three high-res video units and six, more traditional, high-res push-broom imaging satellites.
-All nine reportedly utilised technologies present on the previously launched Jilin-1 Gaofen 03A satellite launched in June 2019.
+All nine reportedly employed technologies present on the previous Jilin-1 Gaofen 03A satellite launched in June 2019.
 The satellites are built and operated by Chang Guang Satellite Technology Co.